telerik/xaml-docs/controls/radgridview/features/pinned-rows.md

 # Pinned Rows

-With **R2 2016**, Telerik introduced **Pinned Rows**.
+Since **R2 2016**, RadGridView supports **Pinned Rows**.
 By using Pinned Rows, you can pin particular rows to the top or bottom of your **RadGridView** so that they do not participate in the vertical scrolling.

 >importantCurrently, [merged cells]({%slug gridview-merged-cells%}) and [extended selection]({%slug gridview-multiple-selection%}) are not supported when pinning rows.